paulinamoskwa/Pediatric-Pneumonia-Chest-X-Ray/README.md

 One of the main problems with this project is the fact that the two classes are not balanced.
 There are many more samples for `PNEUMONIA` than for `NORMAL`.

 The approach to the image classification problem involves a neural network.
 To properly train a neural network (but in general, any classifier) it is necessary for the classes to be balanced.
 Let us assume that a classifier needs to be able to distinguish an event A from an event B. If the classifier is trained on a few imbalanced data, suppose 99 events A and 1 event B, it will be convenient for it to always predict event A (99\% accuracy on the training set).
-This is the reason why, when dealing with (strongly) unbalanced classes, as in this case, it is necessary to intervene.
+This is the reason why, when dealing with (strongly) imbalanced classes, as in this case, it is necessary to intervene.

 I approached the problem in two different ways.